 The Novel Coronavirus Pandemic: Latest statistics

-India faces a clear and present danger from spreading of COVID-19.
+India faces a clear and present danger from the spreading of COVID-19.

-The central, state and local governments need to synchronize their actions to identify and isolate potential cases as in the case of Nipah virus outbreak in Kerala.
+The central, state, and local governments need to synchronize their actions to identify and isolate potential cases as in the case of the Nipah virus outbreak in Kerala.

-Key institutions must be identified as resource centres and to act as nodal points for contact tracing, testing, communications and case management.
+Key institutions must be identified as resource centers and to act as nodal points for contact tracing, testing, communications, and case management.
 Special focus must be on point of entry screening.
-Use of technology like the Chinese example, but without the authoritarian measures, will greatly help in the fight against the virus.
+The use of technology like the Chinese example, but without authoritarian measures, will greatly help in the fight against the virus.

-Further, in the long-term perspective, a well-researched pandemic/epidemic management strategy delineating the roles of different authorities and action points at various stages need to be formulated.
+Further, in the long-term perspective, a well-researched pandemic/epidemic management strategy delineating the roles of different authorities and action points at various stages needs to be formulated.

 Article by Ganesh Kumar V B. The author is a Civil Servant currently working at Madurai.
 In his free time, Ganesh loves to write about contemporary events of national and international importance.